 Benefits of Working with an Intern

-As noted, by our friends at Spilove Psychotherapy, there are many benefits to working with a graduate intern which includes lower costs, receiving the expertise of multiple supervising therapists, the benefits of ‘beginner’s mind’, increased passion, and up-to-date practice standards.
+There are many benefits to working with a graduate intern, which includes lower costs, receiving the expertise of multiple supervising therapists, the benefits of ‘beginner’s mind’, increased passion, and up-to-date practice standards.
+Our friends at Spilove Psychotherapy share more about these benefits.

-The Benefits of ‘Beginner’s Mind’ – Though many of our intern therapists have experience in the mental health field already or have years of experience in another field, they are starting a new chapter in their professional journey and becoming a therapist.
-Interns are just starting out so they aren’t just going through the motions of being a therapist.
-Interns are exploding with curiosity, excitement, passion, and creativity!
+The Benefits of ‘Beginner’s Mind’ – Many of our intern therapists have prior experience in the mental health field, however, they are starting a new chapter in their professional journey.
+As a result, they aren’t just going through the motions of being a therapist.
+Instead, they are exploding with curiosity, excitement, passion, and creativity!

-State-of-the-Art Practice Standards – Graduate students are actively engaged in intense learning through reading, discussions, reflection, and supervised practice.
+State-of-the-Art Practice Standards – Graduate students engage in intense learning through reading, discussions, reflection, and supervised practice.
 Our field is evolving rapidly (especially with new research findings related to trauma and the brain).
-Most therapists in PA are only required to complete 15 hours of continuing education each year which simply isn’t enough to stay current on all the new findings in the field.
-Graduate students however are learning state-of-the-art practice standards.
-Intern therapists enter the field while continuing to pursue rigorous studies providing current information about the practice of psychotherapy.
+Every year, therapists must complete 15 hours of continuing education training.
+This is simply not enough to stay current on all the new findings in the field.
+Graduate students, however, are learning state-of-the-art practice standards.
+Intern therapists enter the field while continuing to pursue rigorous studies providing current information about psychotherapy.